danest/metorik-helper/readme.txt

 == Changelog ==
 = 1.0.3 =
 * Fix add to cart popup bug where it sometimes showed at the bottom of the page.
-* Show add to cart popup on single product pages (after page reloads and AJAX).
+* Show add to cart popup on single product pages and the cart page (after items are added to the cart).

 = 1.0.2 =
 * Improve cart token setting for guests that log in or register during their session.